ravimashru/digital-garden/_notes/2022-05-17-learning-vim.md

 publish: true
 tags:
   - project
-fileName: Learning vim
+fileName: Learn Vim
 ---

-Something for me to do along with [[Learning emacs]].
+Something for me to do along with [[Learn emacs]].
 I'm comfortable with Vim, but I can dive deeper as a technical challenge for myself.

 Whenever I say vim, I actually mean neo-vim, because:
 - Neo-vim is more extensible